msperlin/beautiful-jekyll/_posts/2017-01-01-First-post.md

 mantain than I would do in Matlab.
 After that, I was hooked.
 I'm currently writing a book about R and Finance that I hope to publish soon.
 The portuguese version should be up in amazon very soon.
-The english version is due in a couple of monts.
+The english version is due in a couple of months.

 In this blog I will write about my CRAN packages and any other ideas about finance and R or research papers that I'm currently working on.
-The content will be mostly about ways to make the life of a financial data analyst more enjoyable.

 Oh, and when I'm not researching and teaching, I also love playing tennis and swimming.
 Fell free to drop me an email at